 Halatafl is a mixture of Arabic Alquerque and the Viking game Hnefatafl.
+It is also reminiscent of Egyptian Siga.
 In Halatafl the object for both parties is to reach any of the two corners of the board located behind the enemy forces.
 The pieces move one step orthogonally, i.e. forwards and sideways, but not backwards.
 However, capturing backwards is allowed.

 Only orthogonal capture is allowed.
 If an adjacent square is occupied by an enemy piece and the square directly behind is vacant, then the piece must jump over it and capture it, as in Checkers.
 Several pieces may be captured like this in a single turn.
 Should a player put a piece in his own corner, then he loses.
 However, jumping via one's own corner does not lose.

 A good strategy is to gain majority on a wing and break through to reach the enemy corner.
 Be prepared to sacrifice one or more pieces in order to achieve a strong position, e.g., a piece that threatens to reach an enemy corner.

 (The above builds on my own assumptions about different possibilities of rule interpretation.
 I have not made a thorough historical research of the subject matter.)

 Halatafl is sometimes referred to as the medieval game Fox and Geese.
 However, as Sten Helmfrid points out, the name probably refers to the very board which the Vikings used for Hnefatafl.
 Obviously, this board was also used for the game which uses a similar initial setup as Alquerque, although with many more pieces.
 I will from here on use the term Halatafl for this game.
 This notion is supported by Regra Anglorum, a site about Viking and Anglo-Saxon games.
 As the rules of Halatafl are only partially known I have researched different possibilities of rule interpretations, testing the different rules in a computer program.
 For an earlier guess of how this game was played, see Appendix.